Protom512/go-jira-api/docs/IssueCustomFieldOptionsAppsApi.md

 > ReplaceIssueFieldOption(ctx, fieldKey, optionId, optional)
 Replace issue field option

 Deselects an issue-field select-list option from all issues where it is selected.
 A different option can be selected to replace the deselected option.
 The update can also be limited to a smaller set of issues by using a JQL query.
+Connect app users with admin permissions (from user permissions and app scopes) and Forge app users with the `manage:jira-configuration` scope can override the screen security configuration using `overrideScreenSecurity` and `overrideEditableFlag`.
 This is an [asynchronous operation](#async).
 The response object contains a link to the long-running task.
 Note that this operation **only works for issue field select list options added by Connect apps**, it cannot be used with issue field select list options created in Jira or using operations from the [Issue custom field options](#api-group-Issue-custom-field-options) resource.  **[Permissions](#permissions) required:** *Administer Jira* [global permission](https://confluence.atlassian.com/x/x4dKLg).
 Jira permissions are not required for the app providing the field.

 ### Required Parameters